An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 String

-string of decimal digits equal in value to integer
+a string of decimal digits representing the argument's integer value

 Notes